microsoft/terminal/oss/chromium/base/numerics/README.md

     to perform a behavior other than crashing.
 *   `saturated_cast<>()` - Analogous to `static_cast` for numeric types, except
     that it returns a saturated result when the specified numeric conversion would otherwise overflow or underflow.
-An NaN source returns 0 by default, but can be overridden to return a different result.
+A NaN source returns 0 by default, but can be overridden to return a different result.
 *   `strict_cast<>()` - Analogous to `static_cast` for numeric types, except
     this causes a compile failure if the destination type is not large